 7) Your Research Costs More Because You’re Not Getting Competitive Bids

 If you were shopping for a new car, you would shop around.
 It’s no different with market research projects.
 Not only do multiple bids on a project allow you to compare prices, they also provide a variety of perspectives regarding your project’s design.
 There are many ways you can develop a stellar relationship with your supplier.
 Once have found one you trust, you may not need to continue getting competitive bids for projects the supplier has handled for you in the past.
 However, getting some new perspective on old problems can yield unique insights.

 You don’t have to take the lowest cost, as price should not be your only consideration.
 But at least you will have some perspective to ensure you are not paying significantly more than need be

 Save money by seeking competitive bids for your research project

 With trusted suppliers, let them know you’re getting a couple of competitive bids every once in a while—and then do that.
 They’ll understand.
 Make sure you are open to new ideas and the possibility of a new supplier

 With new suppliers, always get at least one competitive bid (most researchers get three total).
 Don’t hesitate to let your suppliers know that the bid will go not to the lowest cost supplier but the supplier who can deliver the best results at the highest value.

 Market Research Made Easy | TraQline

-Market research can be expensive in some cases, but it makes sense to do the projects in the most efficient way possible.
-The market research experts at The Stevenson Company can guide you towards the most efficient and effective research methods available.
-By keeping in mind the above facts, you may just have enough budget for another project in the last fiscal quarter!
-If you need help reaching your target market, TraQline offers the consumer insight you are looking for.
+Market research can be expensive, but it makes sense to do the projects in the most efficient way possible.
+The market research experts at TraQline can guide you towards the most efficient and effective research methods available.
+By keeping in mind the above facts, you may have enough budget for another project in the last fiscal quarter!
+If you need help reaching your target market, TraQline offers the consumer insights you are looking for.
 When you are ready to have the industry information and consumer data you need at your fingertips, contact our experts to get started.